Workshops & Event Support

 If you require CAPE support and/or facilitation in response to a critical incident, please contact CAPE at 303-871-3853.

-The Center for Advocacy, Prevention, and Empowerment (CAPE) at the University of Denver Health & Counseling Center provides free and confidential advocacy and support to anyone impacted by gender-based violence — sexual assault, relationship violence, stalking, and harassment.
+The HCC's Center for Advocacy, Prevention, and Empowerment (CAPE) provides free and confidential advocacy and support to anyone impacted by gender-based violence — sexual assault, relationship violence, stalking, and harassment.
 CAPE advocates are available to speak to residence halls, classrooms, student groups, fraternities/sororities, athletic teams, and other campus departments on topics around responding to gender based violence and support for survivors.
 Outreach can be customized to fit audience requests and needs.

 DTR: Define the Relationship